 Led by Michigan Referee-in-Chief Howard (J.P.)
 Parmentier, the Officiating Program will conduct a morning seminar for participating officials, while 10u games are played throughout the day.
 During the on-ice competition, new officials will have an opportunity to interact with veteran officials, who will serve as mentors throughout the process.
 The event concept serves to accelerate the process of onboarding new officials for ice hockey.

 This event will give us the opportunity to pair new officials with veterans, to allow younger referees to get some game experience going into the season,” Parmentier explained.
 “We hope to attract a few new officials to help us get our numbers back where they were, pre-pandemic.”

-MAHA will host 32 teams throughout the day, beginning at 8am and running through 5pm, allowing each team to play two games.
-Teams will play their games either in the morning or afternoon flight, and have a short rest between games.
+MAHA will host 32 teams throughout the day, beginning at Noon and running through 9pm, allowing each team to play two games.
+Teams will play their games either in the early afternoon or Late afternoon evening flight, and have a short rest between games.
+The Noon start will allow teams form other parts of Michigan time toi travel to Grand Rapids.
 There is no charge for teams to attend, but they will be accepted on a ‘first-come, first-serve’ basis.
 For most participating teams, it will be an opportunity to compete against teams they wouldn’t typically play during the regular season.

 Teams interested in participating should register by clicking on the registration link below and registering today!
 Registration deadline is September 3 or when all the spots are gone.

 New Level 1 & 2 Officials interested in participating should contact the Michigan RIC at email@example.com

 All Female Seminar instructed be Olympic referee Melissa Szkola!